Back to Documentation

 4. Copy your API key from the API Keys section

 Free Plan: Free accounts include 5 validations per month.
-Scan mode is always free and unlimited.
+The recommended Option A workflow uses up to 2 of them on first push, leaving runway to re-run as you push fixes.
+Scan-only (Option B) is always free and unlimited.

 2 Add API Key to GitHub Secrets